 At first floor level above the premises is a separate two bedroom flat which is accessed via a front door at ground floor level and internal staircase to first floor level.

 3 PROPOSED DEVELOPMENT

-The application proposes the change of use of ground floor shop to a two bedroom flat; together with single-storey front and rear extensions and associated parking provision.
+The application proposes the change of use of ground floor shop to form 2 x one bedroom flats; together with single-storey front and rear extensions and associated parking provision.